peterzheng98/RCompiler-Spec/src/patterns.md

 }

 # let tuple = (1, 2, 3, 4, 5);
-// Rest patterns may also be used in tuple and tuple struct patterns. match tuple {
+// Rest patterns may also be used in tuple patterns. match tuple {
     (1, .., y, z) => println!("y={} z={}", y, z),
     (.., 5) => println!("tail must be 5"),